Luk3210/xStatus/README.md

 # xStatus
 It's coming back...
 This time the right way...

 Microsoft Defender smart screen blocks this.
-Currently working on becoming a verified publisher.
+I am currently working on becoming a verified publisher.
 If you don't trust me, you can use an external decompiler.

 [Decoration icons created by Marz Gallery - Flaticon](https://www.flaticon.com/free-icon/light_14745209?term=christmas&page=1&position=61&origin=search&related_id=14745209 "decoration icons")